 - Take advantage of training in grant writing: both courses and practical experience.

 Obtain a sample of a successful or highly scored application from your mentors, these are very useful when you are writing your own applications. - Do your homework conduct a thorough analysis of the literature.
-It is often valuable to involve a skilled medical or reference librarian in the process. - Have colleagues critically review the application throughout its development stages.
+It is often valuable to involve a skilled health science or reference librarian in the process. - \bullet Have colleagues critically review the application throughout its development stages. $\underline{\mathsf{TOP}}$